SiobhainG/mind-your-mind/README.md

 ## Deployment
 - This website was deployed to GitHub pages.
 The steps to deploy are:
     - In the GitHub repository, navigate to the Settings tab
-    - From the source section drop-down menu, choose the Master Branch
+    - From the source section drop-down menu, choose the main branch
-    - Once the master branch is selected, the page has provided the link to the completed website
+    - Once the main branch is selected, the page has provided the link to the completed website

 The live link can be found here - [Mind Your Mind](https://siobhaing.github.io/mind-your-mind/index.html)